genderkit/genderkit/_articles/tucking.md

 We are not aware of any research into how common these side effects are.

 {% capture warn %}
 Testes require a lower temperature than body temperature to produce sperm.
-As tucking keeps the testes closer to the body than normal, this may result in reduced fertility.
+The effects of tucking on fertility have not been studied, but as tucking keeps the testes closer to the body than normal, this may result in reduced fertility.
 {% endcapture %}
 {% include warning warning=warn %}